-Both sample-based weighting adjustments and population-based (post-stratification) adjustments were used to reduce error from unit nonresponse for the NSFG 2015-2017.
+Both sample-based weighting adjustments and population-based (post-stratification) adjustments were used to reduce error from unit nonresponse for the 2017-2019 NSFG.
 Unit nonresponse is the failure to obtain data for a selected unit by the end of data collection activities.
 Survey statisticians advocate the use of two kinds of data as nonresponse predictors in the adjustment process.
 One is paradata collected routinely throughout the data collection process, such as contact observations and call records.
 The other is deliberate interviewer observation on a limited set of potential weighting adjustment predictors that can be used to develop models more predictive of survey cooperation processes and, simultaneously, the survey data themselves.
-NSFG 2006-2010, for example, used both of these kinds of data in the unit nonresponse adjustment process (see Lepkowski, et al., 2013).
-The current data collection includes paradata collection at the listing, the calling, the contact, and the interviewing phases of NSFG, and further development of the collection of interviewer observations on factors thought to be related to nonresponse and to the underlying measures collected in NSFG.
+NSFG 2006-2010, for example, used both of these kinds of data in the unit nonresponse adjustment process (see Lepkowski et al., 2013).
+The most recent data collection included paradata collection at the listing, the calling, the contact, and the interviewing phases of NSFG, and further development of the collection of interviewer observations on factors thought to be related to nonresponse and to the underlying measures collected in NSFG.

-Unit nonresponse occurs in NSFG 2015-2017 at two levels: screening to identify sample eligible persons in sample households and main interviewing among selected eligible persons.
-There was also nonresponse at the initial contact level in the screener interviewing process, but there is so little data available for non-contact addresses, and so little nonresponse due to noncontact, that a separate adjustment was not feasible.
+Unit nonresponse occurred in the 2017-2019 NSFG at two levels: screening to identify sample eligible persons in sample households, and main interviewing among selected eligible persons.
+There was also nonresponse at the initial contact level in the screener interviewing process, but there was so little data available for non-contact addresses, and so little nonresponse due to noncontact, that a separate adjustment was not feasible.
 In the following, nonresponse due to a failure to contact sampled households is part of the screener nonresponse.

-"Sample based" unit nonresponse adjustments were developed by generating predicted probabilities of response using all available data for respondents and nonrespondents at the screener and main interview levels.
-As noted above, screener and main interview cases have different cooperation processes that call for separate modelling in the adjustment process.
-In addition, there is slightly different data available at each level.
-Main interview nonresponse occurs at any time after the conclusion of screening - that is, after a sample person had been selected.
-The main interview response and nonresponse cases therefore have household composition information including race or ethnicity, age, and sex for all persons in the household.
-A two-step screener followed by main nonresponse adjustment affords the use of a broad range of sampling frame data and paradata at the screener level adjustment, and the same data plus household composition data for the main interview.
+"Sample-based" unit nonresponse adjustments were developed by generating predicted probabilities of response using all available data for respondents and nonrespondents at the screener and main interview levels.
+As noted above, screener and main interview cases had different cooperation processes that call for separate modelling in the adjustment process.
+In addition, there was slightly different data available at each level.
+Main interview nonresponse occurred at any time after the conclusion of screening - that is, after a sample person had been selected.
+The main interview response and nonresponse cases therefore had household composition information including race or Hispanic origin, age, and sex for all persons in the household.
+A two-step screener followed by main nonresponse adjustment afforded the use of a broad range of sampling frame data and paradata at the screener level adjustment, and the same data plus household composition data for the main interview nonresponse adjustment.

-This nonresponse adjustment for the NSFG implements an assumption widely used in the adjustment of survey data - the missing at random (MAR) assumption.
+This nonresponse adjustment for the NSFG implemented an assumption widely used in the adjustment of survey data - the missing at random (MAR) assumption.
 A nonresponse weighting adjustment developed under this assumption is computed as the inverse of an estimated response rate or propensity within a subgroup.
-This is a sample based weight adjustment that, under the MAR assumption, substitutes an estimated response propensity for the probability that a unit will participate in the survey.
+This is a sample-based weight adjustment that, under the MAR assumption, substitutes an estimated response propensity for the probability that a unit will participate in the survey.
 Thus, the inverse of the predicted probability of response serves as an adjustment factor.